wistia/wistia-open-docs/_posts/account-setup.md

 {% post_image hashed_id: 'aa398787f771bec9d8d92b4a566f364da6bcbf44', class: 'center' %}

-Select the new owner from the *Account Owner* menu, and then <span class='faux_button'>UPDATE ACCOUNT SETTINGS</span>.
+Select the new owner from the *Account Owner* menu, and then *Save Settings* at the bottom of the page.
 Ownership will be transferred immediately.

 ---